arejasverduras/portfolio/README.md

 - Project Type labels (personal, employed)
 - Project page with image slider.
 - Project page hosts links to demo page & github source
+- Renders project's Readme MarkDown file directly from github as a project description
 - Home, About and Contact page
 - "Play" page with experiments in css animations.